 The pandemic underscored the digital divide, but Ohio’s public libraries recognized the need for broadband connectivity long before the pandemic started.
 We know that a significant number of Ohioans still lack access to this basic utility.

 Families struggling to afford the internet can apply for a discount on their monthly bills.
 The Affordable Connectivity Program (ACP), administered by the Federal Communications Commission (FCC), provides eligible households discounts of up to $30 a month toward broadband service.
 The program replaces, expands, and makes permanent the FCC temporary Emergency Broadband Benefit (EBB) program, which helped low-income households afford internet service during the pandemic.
 ACP helps to ensure that eligible households can continue to afford internet connections needed for school, work, health care, and more.

 Public libraries are playing an important role in getting this information out to those who need internet access.
-The OLC has teamed up with BroadbandOhio and RemotEDx Connectivity Champions to help spread the word about the program.
-An informational flyer is available for download on the OLC website.
-Please share it with your community.
+The OLC has teamed up with BroadbandOhio and Ohio Connectivity Champions to help spread the word about the program.
+Informational flyers are available for download below.
+Please share them with your community.